levibuzolic/karma-sinon-ie/README.md

 karma-sinon-ie
 ==============

 Sinon for karma, includes `sinon-ie` for IE compatiblity.
+The IE compatibility files are required when using fake timers, for more information see the [Sinon Docs](http://sinonjs.org/docs/#clock).

 Installation
 ------------